Commutativity in the Algorithmic Lovasz Local Lemma: Commutativity and swapping mappings

 From now on we assume that $(\rho,\sim)$ is weakly commutative.
-Therefore, for any walk $\tau=\ldots\sigma_1\R{f}\sigma_2\R{g}\sigma_3\ldots$ with $f\not\cong g$ there exists another walk $\tau'=\ldots\sigma_1\R{g}\sigma'_2\R{f}\sigma_3\ldots$ obtained from $\tau$ by applying the ${\tt SWAP}$ operator to the subwalk $\sigma_1\R{f}\sigma_2\R{g}\sigma_3$.
+Therefore, for any walk $\tau\!=\!\shortldots\sigma_1\RA{f}\sigma_2\RA{g}\sigma_3\shortldots$ with $f\not\cong g$ there exists another walk $\tau'\!=\!\shortldots\sigma_1\RA{g}\sigma'_2\RA{f}\sigma_3\shortldots$ obtained from $\tau$ by applying the ${\tt SWAP}$ operator to the subwalk $\sigma_1\RA{f}\sigma_2\RA{g}\sigma_3$.
 Such operation will be called a {\em valid swap} applied to $\tau$.
 A mapping $\Phi$ on a set of walks that works by applying some sequence of valid swaps will be called a {\em swapping mapping}.
 Note that if $\tau'=\Phi(\tau)$ then the first and the last states of $\tau'$ coincide with that of $\tau$, and $\lambda_{W'}=\lambda_W$ where $\tau\myeq W$, $\tau'\myeq W'$.
 Furthermore, if $(\rho,\sim)$ is strongly commutative then $p(\tau')=p(\tau)$.

 We now deal with the case when $\Lambda$ is an arbitrary deterministic strategy, and so walks $\tau\in\Bad(t)$ are not necessarily $\pi$-stable.
-Our approach will be to construct a {\em bijective} swapping mapping $\Phi$ that sends walks $\tau\in\Bad(t)$ to some canonical walks, namely either to $\pi$-stable walks (which will work only in the atomic case) or to the {\em reverse} of such walks (which will work in the general case).
+Our approach will be to construct a {\em bijective} swapping mapping $\Phi$ that sends walks $\tau\in\Bad(t)$ to some canonical walks, namely either to $\pi$-stable walks (which will work only in the atomic case) or to reversely $\pi$-stable walks (which will work in the general case).
+Theorems~\ref{th:Swapping}(a), \ref{th:Swapping}(b) and \ref{th:ParSwapping:f} below give three ways to construct such mappings; they will be used for the proofs of Theorems~\ref{th:seq}(a), \ref{th:seq}(b) and \ref{th:parallel}, respectively.